lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- identifies the intended recipient
     messageTime     [0] GeneralizedTime         OPTIONAL,
-    -- time of production of this message (used when sender -- believes that the transport will be "suitable"; i.e., -- that the time will still be meaningful upon receipt) protectionAlg   [1] AlgorithmIdentifier{ALGORITHM, {...}}
+    -- time of production of this message (used when sender -- believes that the transport will be "suitable", i.e., -- that the time will still be meaningful upon receipt) protectionAlg   [1] AlgorithmIdentifier{ALGORITHM, {...}}
                             OPTIONAL,